Tai Po Hospital

-Tai Po Hospital, located in Tai Po, Hong Kong, provides assessment, extended-care and integrated rehabilitation services to elderly, chronically-ill and acute psychiatric patients.
+Tai Po Hospital (大埔醫院; TPH), located in Tai Po, Hong Kong, provides assessment, extended-care and integrated rehabilitation services to elderly, chronically-ill and acute psychiatric patients.
 It is also one of three designated spinal cord injury rehabilitation centres in Hong Kong.

 The hospital began providing medical services in 1998.

 Facilities

 The hospital complex has a gross floor area of about 39000 m2 and consists of the Main Block and the Multicentre.
 As of March 2021, the hospital has a total of 1,026 beds, of which 433 are general (acute and convalescent) beds, 233 infirmary beds and 360 psychiatric beds.
 There are also much open space for exercise and physical activities for patients.